unizar-flav/ProLink/README.md

 *Pro Clustering* allows to obtain a number of clusters in a determined range.

-Firstly, a regular clustering with the determined similarity is executed.
-If the number of clusters is avobe the `max_number_of_clusters_to_cluster_again` value, the sequences will be clustered again but with similarity -= `similarity_step`, in order to obtain an inferior number of clusters.
-On the contrary, if the number of clusters is below the `min_number_of_clusters_to_cluster_again`, the similarity requested will be increased.
+Firstly, a regular clustering with the determined minimum sequence identity is executed.
+If the number of clusters is avobe the `max_number_of_clusters_to_cluster_again` value, the sequences will be clustered again but with min_seq_id -= `min_seq_id_step`, in order to obtain an inferior number of clusters.
+On the contrary, if the number of clusters is below the `min_number_of_clusters_to_cluster_again`, the min_seq_id requested will be increased.

 ## References